mmuratarat/mmuratarat.github.io/_posts/2019-10-02-how-to-compute-AUC-plot-ROC-by-hand.md

 Before presenting the ROC curve (= Receiver Operating Characteristic curve), the concept of confusion matrix must be understood.
 When we make a binary prediction, there can be 4 types of outcomes:

-* We predict 0 while the true class is actually 0: this is called a True Negative, i.e. we correctly predict that the class is negative (0).
+* We predict 0 while the true class is actually 0: this is called a **True Negative**, i.e. we correctly predict that the class is negative (0).
 For example, an antivirus did not detect a harmless file as a virus .
-* We predict 0 while the true class is actually 1: this is called a False Negative, i.e. we incorrectly predict that the class is negative (0).
+* We predict 0 while the true class is actually 1: this is called a **False Negative**, i.e. we incorrectly predict that the class is negative (0).
 For example, an antivirus failed to detect a virus.
-* We predict 1 while the true class is actually 0: this is called a False Positive, i.e. we incorrectly predict that the class is positive (1).
+* We predict 1 while the true class is actually 0: this is called a **False Positive**, i.e. we incorrectly predict that the class is positive (1).
 For example, an antivirus considered a harmless file to be a virus.
-* We predict 1 while the true class is actually 1: this is called a True Positive, i.e. we correctly predict that the class is positive (1).
+* We predict 1 while the true class is actually 1: this is called a **True Positive**, i.e. we correctly predict that the class is positive (1).
 For example, an antivirus rightfully detected a virus.

 To get the confusion matrix, we go over all the predictions made by the model, and count how many times each of those 4 types of outcomes occur: